 - Slice the chinese sausage into thin rounds or dice into small cubes

-- In a small nonstick skillet, heat 2 tbsp of oil and cook scallions down until fragrant and bright green.
+- In a small nonstick skillet, heat 2 tablespoon of oil and cook scallions down until fragrant and bright green.

-- In a large skillet or heavy bottomed pan, remaining 1 tbsp oil and saute shiitake mushrooms, chinese sausage and chopped dried shrimp.
+- In a large skillet or heavy bottomed pan, remaining 1 tablespoon oil and saute shiitake mushrooms, chinese sausage and chopped dried shrimp.
 When the sausage is shiny and has rendered out some fat, add minced garlic.
-Cook the garlic briefly before adding 2 tbsp of soy sauce.
+Cook the garlic briefly before adding 2 tablespoon of soy sauce.

 - Turn off the heat and add the cooked sticky rice and scallion oil.
 Carefully mix the rice into the ingredients.
 Be careful not to crush the cooked rice grains.
 Use a rubber spatula or your hands.

-- Add the remaining 1 tbsp of soy sauce if desired.
+- Add the remaining 1 tablespoon of soy sauce if desired.
 Add the optional pork floss at this time.